Medtronic (MDT) Received its Third Buy in a Row

-After Oppenheimer and Wells Fargo gave Medtronic (NYSE: MDT) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Michael Matson reiterated a Buy rating on Medtronic today and set a price target of $113.00.
-The company’s shares closed last Thursday at $95.42.
+After Oppenheimer and Needham gave Medtronic (NYSE: MDT) a Buy rating last month, the company received another Buy, this time from BTIG.
+Analyst Ryan Zimmerman maintained a Buy rating on Medtronic today and set a price target of $102.00.
+The company’s shares closed last Thursday at $95.41.

-According to TipRanks.com, Matson is a 5-star analyst with an average return of 6.7% and a 58.0% success rate.
-Matson covers the Healthcare sector, focusing on stocks such as Axonics Modulation Technologies, Cardiovascular Systems, and Zimmer Biomet Holdings.
+According to TipRanks.com, Zimmerman is a 5-star analyst with an average return of 12.4% and a 56.8% success rate.
+Zimmerman covers the Healthcare sector, focusing on stocks such as Tactile Systems Technology, Staar Surgical Company, and Zimmer Biomet Holdings.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Medtronic with a $110.80 average price target, which is a 16.5% upside from current levels.
+Medtronic has an analyst consensus of Moderate Buy, with a price target consensus of $111.69, which is a 17.4% upside from current levels.
 In a report released today, Oppenheimer also assigned a Buy rating to the stock with a $131.00 price target.

 See today’s analyst top recommended stocks >>